kk-sw/database-concepts/PITCHME.md

     - 'Free' solutions are not mature for 9...9%
 - Non-structured data is hard to store
     - NoSql for rescue
-- For majority of uses SQL is just enough
+- For majority of uses RDBMS is just enough

 @ulend